SergejBre/SynchroTime/README.md

 |Status         |`@t`|`[CRC]`             |2+1   |`<successful/failed> [CRC]`                    |

 ## System Requirements
 * For correct work your system time required to be synchronized with Network Time Protocol (NTP).
 Only in this case the program will work according to the declared specifications.
+The syncing to a nearby, reliable NTP server should get you within a few milliseconds.
+It doesn’t need to be on all the time, but it does need to be on, synced, and stable when setting the DS3231 and later when you decide to check the drift.
+In the intervening time it can be turned off, if you wish.
+The DS3231 must have continuous power and be uninterrupted at all times through the measurement.
 Under Linux, the ntp service is installed by the following command
 ```bash
  $ sudo apt-get install ntp
 ```